Mc-Zen/quill/src/quill.typ

 ///            content or a string is given, the baseline will be adjusted auto-
 ///            matically to align with the center of it.
 One useful application is
 ///            `"="` so the circuit aligns with the equals symbol.
-/// - circuit-padding (dictionary): Padding for the circuit (e.g., to accomodate
+/// - circuit-padding (dictionary): Padding for the circuit (e.g., to accommodate
 ///            for annotations) in form of a dictionary with possible keys
 ///            `left`, `right`, `top` and `bottom`.
 Not all of those need to be
 ///            specified.